guillo93/Transceiver-LoRa/README.md

 # Transceiver-LoRa
-this is a firmware project for the communication of receivers and transmitters of the Lora technology
+This is a firmware project for the communication of receivers and transmitters for Lora technology